Aina's stunner against West Bromwich Albion named Premier League Goal of the Month | Goal.com

 They have the option to sign him on a permanent deal when his loan from Serie A club Torino expires at the end of the season.

-So far this season, Aina has made eight Premier League appearances for the Cottagers who sit 17th in the league table with seven points from 11 matches.
+So far this season, Aina has made eight Premier League appearances for the Cottagers, who sit 17th on the league table with seven points from 11 matches.

 He will be expected to put in a solid defensive shift when Fulham host Liverpool for their next Premier League fixture at Craven Cottage on Sunday.